-We are also always seeking funding partners to allow the breadth and depth of WeatherBlur to be expanded.
+We are always seeking funding partners to expand the breadth and depth of WeatherBlur.

 WeatherBlur in the Larger Research Picture

 The main focus of the current NSF funding is to test the WeatherBlur processes and to evaluate how participants learn through their participation.
 The WeatherBlur project will continue to enhance understanding of how non-hierarchical online learning communities in a co-created citizen science project frame can enable deep, authentic community learning.
-With development, the WB design will be able to be applied to a broad range of citizen science projects in a variety of contexts and thereby broaden participation.
-The WB project will contribute to current computer-supported collaborative learning (CSCL)-related learning theories particularly knowledge building, funds of knowledge, communities of practice, and place-based education.
+With development, the WeatherBlur design will be able to be applied to a broad range of citizen science projects in a variety of contexts and thereby broaden participation.
+The WeatherBlur project contributes to current computer-supported collaborative learning (CSCL)-related learning theories particularly knowledge building, funds of knowledge, communities of practice and place-based education.

 In a non-hierarchical online learning community, participants of all ages and diverse backgrounds come together to share and build knowledge about a concept that is of interest them.
 Every member of the community is both a producer and consumer of information who brings a special expertise to share.
 To our knowledge, WeatherBlur is one of the only active non-hierarchical online learning communities in the country.

 See Recent MMSA News about This Project: